SystemsApproach/sdn/uses.rst

 of the 4G/5G cellular network.

-What’s interesting about these use cases is that unlike all the others—which effectively open Ethernet switches to programmable control—access networks are typically built from special-purpose hardware devices.
+What’s interesting about these use cases is that unlike all the others—which effectively open general-purpose switches to programmable control—access networks are typically built from special-purpose hardware devices.
 The challenge is to transform these purpose-built devices into their merchant silicon/white-box counterparts, so they